kristof-brumund/hugo-rsync-deployment/README.md

 1. We need to place the private key in a secret named `VPS_DEPLOY_KEY` (Repository -> Settings -> Secrets).

 ## Example
-The fastest way to start a project, is to simply clone [the boilerplate](https://github.com/ronvanderheijden/hugo-rsync-deployment-boilerplate).

-But we can also place our Hugo website in the `src/` directory and create a file in `.github/workflows/deploy.yml` with the content:
+Create a file in `.github/workflows/deploy.yml` with the content:

 ```yaml
 name: 'Generate and deploy'